allen-cell-animated/timelapse-colorizer/DATA_FORMAT.md

 Here are a few important terms:

-- **Track**: A segmented object that has been tracked across one or more frames in the time series.
 - **Dataset**: A dataset is a single time-series, and can have any number of tracked objects and features.
 - **Collection**: An arbitrary grouping of datasets.
+- **Object ID**: Every segmentation object in every frame has an integer identifier that is unique across all time steps.
+This identifier will be used to map an object to relevant data.
+Object IDs must be sequential, starting from 0, across the whole dataset.

-## 📁 Dataset
+## Dataset

-A dataset consists of a group of files that describe the tracks, feature data, processed images, and additional metadata for a single time-series.
+A dataset consists of a group of files that describe the segmentations, tracks, feature data, processed images, and additional metadata for a single time-series.

-The most important file is the **manifest**, which describes all the files in the dataset.
+The most important file is the **manifest JSON**, which describes all the files in the dataset.
+(Manifests should be named `manifest.json` by default.)

 ```
 --manifest.json--